Bohdan Hawrylyshyn: Biography

-Bohdan Hawrylysyn was born in Koropets village, Ternopil Oblast where he spent most of his childhood on father's farm.
+Bohdan Hawrylysyn was born in Koropets village, Ternopil Oblast where he spent most of his childhood on his father's farm.
 During World War II, he was captured by the Nazis in 1944 and displaced to Germany.
 After the war, he spent almost two years in a displaced person's camp, and afterwards moved to Canada as a lumberjack.
-While working at various jobs, Hawrylyshyn was admitted at the University of Toronto.
-His admission received media coverage and public disruption, as he was the first refugee to get admitted to the university in Canada.
+While working at various jobs, Hawrylyshyn was admitted to the University of Toronto.
+His admission received media coverage and public disruption, as he was the first refugee to get admitted to a university in Canada.
 In 1952 he graduated with a BA and an MA in 1954 in engineering at the University of Toronto.
-From 1954 to 1960 Hawrylysyn worked as an engineer, researcher and manager at the various enterprises in Canada.
+From 1954 to 1960 Hawrylysyn worked as an engineer, researcher and manager at various enterprises in Canada.

 Hawrylysyn died on 24 October 2016 at the age of 90 in Kyiv, Ukraine.

 Professional career

 In 1960, Hawrylyshyn started his career in the educational sphere.
 For eight years he had been supervising training programs at IMI Geneva (now International Institute for Management Development), teaching economics, global business environment, international operations management and public administration.
 In 1968, Hawrylyshyn became the Director of the institute and remained its head for eighteen years.
 During his tenure at the Institute, Hawrylyshyn brought up a great number of top professionals for hundreds of companies all over the world.

 At the same time, Hawrylyshyn carried out research work and fruitful public activities.
 In 1972 he was elected to the Club of Rome, in 1973 – to the International Management Academy, in 1975 – the World Academy of Art and Science.
 In 1976, Hawrylyshyn was awarded Doctorate of Economics of University of Geneva, Honorary Doctorate of Law of University of York (Canada) in 1984 and University of Alberta (Canada) in 1986.
 Later, Doctor Hawrylyshyn received an award of the Engineering Hall of Distinction of University of Toronto (Canada).
 Hawrylyshyn was a high-profile expert on issues of public administration and international business and cross-cultural relations, and was a contributor, moderator and chairperson at international conferences and seminars in over 70 countries.

 Published papers of the scientist include more than 100 articles in management, managerial education, economic and political environment.
 He was the author of two books; one of these “Road Maps to the Future - Towards More Effective Societies” won international recognition and has been published in nine languages.